 As organisations continue to grow and adapt, the requirement for tenant-to-tenant migrations becomes increasingly in demand.
-A tenant-to-tenant migration is the process of migrating workloads from one Microsoft 365 tenancy to another, which can involve the migration of one or many workloads and can include some or all content within a specific workload.
+A Microsoft 365 tenant-to-tenant migration is the process of migrating workloads from one Microsoft 365 tenancy to another, which can involve the migration of one or many workloads and can include some or all content within a specific workload.

 Below you will find some of the common reasons why an organisation may need to perform a tenant-to-tenant migration: